getzola/zola/docs/content/documentation/content/linking.md

 links working.

 ## Anchor insertion
-It is possible to have Zola automatically insert anchor links next to the heading, as you can see on this site if you hover a title.
+It is possible to have Zola automatically insert anchor links next to the heading, as you can see on this documentation if you hover a title.

 This option is set at the section level: the `insert_anchor_links` variable on the